 Alternatives to the Public Service Loan Forgiveness Program

-The first thing to remember is that the Public Service Loan Forgiveness program does not apply to any private student loans you have.
-If you are looking for ways to reduce your interest rate or monthly payments on your private student loans too, refinancing with a private lender could be the way to go.
+These federal forgiveness programs do not apply to private student loans.
+If you are looking for ways to reduce your interest rate or monthly payments on private student loans, refinancing with a private lender could be an option.

-It is important to mention that refinancing your federal student loans with a private lender may make you ineligible for Public Service Loan Forgiveness program should you choose that route.
-However, if your federal student loans are far from qualifying for the Public Service Loan Forgiveness program, or working for a qualified employer is not in your 10 year plan, don’t worry, you can refinance federal student loans as well.
+It is important to mention that refinancing your federal student loans with a private lender may make you ineligible for the Public Service Loan Forgiveness program should you choose that route.